stephenchung27/interviews/README.md

 - Can this person communicate his thought process well?
 - Would I enjoy working with this person?

 Do not disregard any of these four!
-A candidate can fail if they lack in any one of these four aspects.
+A candidate can fail if they lack in even one.
 Keep these four things in mind while whiteboarding or doing mock interviews.

 Think about why an interviewer is asking you a question.
 What skills or qualities are they looking for?
-What red flags are they filtering for in your answer?
+What red flags are they filtering for?
 If you can correctly identify the "why", you will have a much easier time coming up with an answer.

 **Follow all of the guidelines below:**